magepages/mpdocs/docs/pdf-invoice-m2/index.md

     * Enter your company/store name, it will be displayed in your PDF invoice.
     * If you leave it blank, the Company Name place won’t have a name.
     * Check **Use system value** to use it as default.
+  * In **Black Logo (Color)**:
+    * Choose logo shown on PDF Template 1.
+Only allow choosing logo for image format: jpeg, gif, png.
+    * Use the default logo if you leave this field blank
-  * In **Logo** field:
+  * In **White Logo**
-    * Select your logo file displayed on the PDF file.
-    * Only image/video file can be valid; otherwise, there will be an error message.
+    * Choose logo shown on PDF Template 2.
+Only allow choosing logo for image format: jpeg, gif, png.
-    * If you leave it blank, the default logo will be displayed.
+    * Use the default logo if you leave this field blank
-    * Check **Use system value** to use it as default.
   * In **Logo Width** field:
     * Select the size for your logo (pixel)
     * If you leave it blank, defaul width is 180px